andraugust/andraugust.github.io/thermo-2.md

 $$

 The last thing I'll note about heat is that $$C$$ is defined for a given phase--solid, liquid or gas.
-If a phase transition occurs during heating then the heat energy goes to break chemical bonds or moving particles across a surface tension while temperature stays constant.
+If a phase transition occurs while heating then the heat energy goes into breaking chemical bonds or moving particles across a surface tension, and temperature stays constant.

 ## Path Dependence